Matanyahu Englman: Public service career

-Eurosai
+EUROSAI

 At the EUROSAI Congress in Prague in April 2021, Englman was elected next president of the organization.
-In his acceptance speech, he pledged to “work in the spirit of the organization to promote auditing practices that are contemporary, relevant, professional, enterprising, progressive and innovative, for the public good."
+In his acceptance speech, he pledged to "work in the spirit of the organization to promote auditing practices that are contemporary, relevant, professional, enterprising, progressive and innovative, for the public good."
 As vice president, of EUROSAI, he co-authored a report with SAI from other countries on the need for change in the global workforce, setting goals for the coming year.

+In May 2024, Englman became the first Israeli state auditor to be elected president of EUROSAI and the only senior public official currently heading an international organization.
+During the inauguration ceremony, Englman expressed his gratitude to EUROSAI for electing him and pledged to uphold good governance and the prevention of corruption.

 Audit reports

 In preparation for submitting his first reports in December 2019, Engelman announced a change of format to make the reports more accessible to the public.
 The reports are short and concise, focusing on ten main findings, and incorporate the use of infographics.